 After installing (for example) raspbian, the next reboot will start Raspbian not NOOBS, and Raspbian has a slightly different way with coping with composite video, namely it will look if a HDMI device is connected, and if it doesn't see one it will automatically switch to (NTSC) composite (unless you have saved overruling video setting into config.txt, as said earlier).

 If you are using an older PAL TV, you will may only get a monochrome picture, and you may want to change the entry in config.txt that says "sdtv_mode=0" to "sdtv_mode=2" for PAL (full options are here: http://elinux.org/RPiconfig#Video_mode_options ).

 You can do that from NOOBS, restart with shift pressed and the PI will boot into NOOBS, press 3 again for a composite picture and choose the option to edit config.txt, edit save and reboot.

-If all goes well the PI will now show a "rainbow screen", (actually four pixels expanded and blended to full screen size by the GPU).
+If all goes well and the OS boots, the PI will now show a "rainbow screen", (actually four pixels expanded and blended to full screen size by the GPU).
 Shortly later the ARM processor is started, and the installed OS starts.
 Raspbian starts by showing a long scrolling text that tells you exactly what the PI is doing to get ready to work.